Look for an email announcing application information in March 2015.

 - All undergraduate faculty, and all returning undergraduate students in good standing, are eligible, in all disciplines.

 - Graduating seniors are not eligible to apply.

 - Applications from both individuals and teams will be considered; team members may include faculty adviser(s), student(s), Middlebury staff, community partner(s), and other participants.

-- The Academic Outreach Endowment does NOT fund community service initiatives or unpaid internships.
+- Unfortunately the Academic Outreach Endowment cannot fund community service initiatives or unpaid internships.